-the bylaws and any provisions in place to protect shareholders' rights in the event of amendments to the bylaws.
-Accord Accord holdin preser thirds repres Simila that a Bylaw conce Gener applicable to amending the Company's Bylaws. ding to articles 27.2 of ROVI's Bylaws and 5.i) of the Regulations of the General Shareholders' Meeting ("GSM"), the GSM will resolve on any amendment to the Bylaws. ding to the same article 27.2 of the Bylaws and article 15 of the Regulations of the General Shareholders' Meeting, it will be necessary, on the first call, for shareholders ng at least fifty percent of the subscribed capital with voting rights to be present.
-On the second call, it will be sufficient for twenty-five percent of said capital to be nt, although according to article 15 of the Regulations of the General Shareholders' Meeting, the amendments can only be validly adopted with the vote in favour of two of the capital present or represented at the General Meeting when less than fitty percent of the Company's is present.
-Notwithstanding, if the capital present or sented exceeds fitty percent on either the first or the second call, an absolute majority will be sufficient for the resolution to be passed.
-Inly, articles 34.7 and 34.8 of the Bylaws state that resolutions of the General meeting will be passed by a simple majority of the capital present or represented, specifying resolution is passed when it obtains more votes of the capital present or represented in favour than against.
-Excepcionally, in cases where the applicable law or the stipulate a larger majority and, in particular, when shareholders representing less than fifty percent of the subscribed capital with voting rights are present, resolutions range the matters described in article 194 of the Companies Entertripeses Actwill require the vote in favour of two thirds of the share capital present or represented at the rall Meeting in order to be valid.
-Notwithstanding, if the capital present or represented exceeds fifty percent on either the first or the second call, an absolute majority will fficient to pass the resolution.
-B.4.
-Indicate the attendance figures at the general shareholders' meetings held during the year of this report and the previous two years:
+Rules applicable to amending the Company's Bylaws.

+According to the same article 27.2 of the Bylaws and article 15 of the Regulations of the General Shareholders' Meeting, it will be necessary, on the first call, for shareholders holding at least fifty percent of the subscribed capital with voting rights to be present.
+On the second call, it will be sufficient for twenty-five percent of said capital to be present, although according to article 15 of the Regulations of the General Shareholders' Meeting, the amendments can only be validly adopted with the vote in favour of two thirds of the capital present or represented at the General Meeting when less than fifty percent of the Company's capital is present.
+Notwithstanding, if the capital present or represented exceeds fifty percent on either the first or the second call, an absolute majority will be sufficient for the resolution to be passed.
+Similarly, articles 34.7 and 34.8 of the Bylaws state that resolutions of the General meeting will be passed by a simple majority of the capital present or represented, specifying that a resolution is passed when it obtains more votes of the capital present or represented in favour than against.
+Exceptionally, in cases where the applicable law or the Bylaws stipulate a larger majority and, in particular, when shareholders representing less than fifty percent of the subscribed capital with voting rights are present, resolutions concerning the matters described in article 194 of the Companies Enterprises Act will require the vote in favour of two thirds of the share capital present or represented at the General Meeting in order to be valid.
+Notwithstanding, if the capital present or represented exceeds fifty percent on either the first or the second call, an absolute majority will be sufficient to pass the resolution. all, for shareholders id capital to be vote in favour of two ne capital present or presented, specifying cable law or the present, resolutions or represented at the B.4.
+Indicate the attendance and the previous two eneral shareholder rs' meetings held d uring the year of t his report Attendance data % physically % distance e voting Date of General Meeting present % present by proxy Electronic voting Other Total